guilamu/gravityformsattachmultiplefiles/README.md

 # gravityformsattachmultiplefiles
+GRAVITY FORMS

-GRAVITY FORMS: Attach one or more file from Wordpress Media Library to any given notification
+Attach one or more file from Wordpress Media Library to any given notification